SimiaCryptus/reSTM/README.md

 # What is reSTM?

-To be brief, it is a distributed software transactional memory platform implemented using a rest-friendly HTTP protocol and written in Scala.
+reSTM is a distributed software transactional memory platform implemented using a rest-friendly HTTP protocol and written in Scala.
 It is currently a prototype packaged as a Play application.

 For more information, see the [manual](https://docs.google.com/document/d/1NrdFnJWqWfGVvwKLG-WNrsNLir7hp6XkRl5LJFq5sFE/edit?usp=sharing)

-With the NoSQL movement came a plethora of specialized database technologies, and recent development in the Big Data field have brought a corresponding zoo of cluster computing technology, such as Hadoop, Spark, Storm, and others.
-Although we've gained a great set of tools for solving specific problems at scale, they are all very specific to particular tasks.
-The generality and straightforward transactional logic of SQL databases is becoming less common.
-For the past couple months, I've been experimenting with some ideas to recapture this generalized transactional framework in the realm of big data.
-This system allows an entire server cluster to coordinate data and execution at high scales of volume and concurrency while providing perfect transaction isolation.

 It uses a layered architecture and distributed design; Data is managed via a software transactional memory api which stores pointer values using multi version concurrency control (MVCC), and transaction isolation is enforced by a system of read/write locks on individual pointers.
 The state of memory pointer values and data transactions are stored as a system of stateful actors.
 Additional software layers on top of the storage platform provide data structures, algorithms, and facilities to manage and distribute task execution.

-Although this solution will generally be less performant than a more specialized alternative due to its highly granular nature and enforced isolation, it may provide a competitive platform due to flexibility and ease of use in implementing nearly any algorithm or data structure while also delivering a scalable service.
+Although this solution will generally be less performant than a more specialized alternatives such as Hadoop due to its highly granular nature and enforced isolation, it may provide a competitive platform due to flexibility and ease of use in implementing nearly any algorithm or data structure while also delivering a scalable service.

 Some features of this platform: